Ju1jan/MuzFront/README.md

     $ gulp

 NB!
 You should have npm, bower and gulp installed in your OS.
 Build's files are not stored in git repository.

+If you dont't have it, please follow the documentation to install npm https://github.com/nodesource/distributions and them run these:

+    $ npm install -g bower
+    $ npm install -g gulp

 6) Profit!
 That's all.
 Enjoy your day:)